 - 18. If the cavity plate is installed on the hot runner, remove the rust inhibitor from all molding surfaces on the cavity plate using an appropriate molding surface cleaner. - 19.
 Remove all locks and tags.
-Refer to Section 2.5 for more information.

 4.3.2 Removing the Hot Runner